dmulyalin/ttp/docs/source/Groups/Functions.rst

 ``chain`` and ``functions`` attributes are doing exactly the same, just two different names to reference same functionality, hence can be used interchangeably.

-The advantages of using string or list of functions versus defining them directly in the group tag are:
+The advantages of using a string or list of functions versus defining them directly in the group tag are:

-* it allows to define sequence of functions to run group results through and that order will be honored
+* functions run in the specified order
-* chain of functions can also reference template variable that contains string or list of functions strings, that allows to reuse same chain across several groups
+* a chain can reference a template variable containing a pipe-separated string or list of functions, enabling reuse across multiple groups
-* improved readability as multiple functions definitions can go to template variable
+* improved readability, as multiple function definitions can be placed in a template variable

 For instance we have two below group definitions: